-With spring showers on the way, it is important to remember to avoid water-covered roads, and to never drive around a “road closed” barrier.
+Flash flooding is common in many areas of our community, so it is important to remember to avoid water-covered roads, and to never drive around a “road closed” barrier.

 The boats are considered one rescue unit, always traveling together on a specialized trailer that also carries equipment for water and ice rescue operations including 25 personal flotation devices and 15 dry rescue suits.
 To ensure the safety of victims and first responders, both boats are often together in the water for a rescue.

 The 16-foot flat bottom aluminum boat can handle the swift currents often found in rivers and can transport up to six people.
 It can also be connected to other boats if needed.